CamBowes/CamBowes/README.md

 ### Pronouns: He/Him

-With 8 years of experience in software development, I've had the pleasure of working with some amazing teams and technologies.
+With 10 years of experience in software development, I've had the pleasure of working with some amazing teams and technologies.
 I've been part of the My Sky App team and now I'm contributing to the Digital Core Team at Sky.

 ## 🛠️ Tech Stack

 - **Languages & Frameworks:**
-  - TypeScript
+  - TypeScript/JavaScript
   - Apollo GraphQL
   - React Native
   - ReactJS
   - GraphQL
+  - Nest.JS
+  - Next.JS

 - **Databases:**
   - MongoDB
+  - MySQL
+  - PostgreSQL
+  - Redis

 - **Cloud Technologies:**
   - Google Cloud